albblgb/Hiding-images-within-images/README.md

 ## Others
 - The `batch_size` in `config.py` should be at least `2*number of gpus` and it should be divisible by number of gpus.
+- The network-generated images are quantified before the evaluation.